ebanx/woocommerce-gateway-ebanx/readme.txt

 == Screenshots ==

-1. EBANX Features - Be able to accept local credit cards.
+1. EBANX Features - Be able to accept local credit cards according to the country selected.
-2. EBANX Features - One of the features that the plugin brings, it's the One Click Payment.
-A functionality that allows your customer to save their card data and buy the product with only one click.
+2. EBANX Features - Allow your customers to save their credit card data to buy with just one-click; in addition to increasing your sales even more.
-3. EBANX Features - Once you choose the EBANX Plugin, your Latin American customers will be able to pay in local methods, such as: boleto, oxxo payments and national credit cards.
+3. EBANX Features - Choosing the EBANX Plugin for WooCommerce your Latin American customers will be able to pay with local methods, such as boleto, OXXO, baloto, etc. One type of cash payment method that can be printed or a virtual voucher like this image above.
 4. Plugin Configuration - To start your integration, go to your [EBANX Dashboard](https://www.ebanx.com/business/en/dashboard/users/sign_in) settings to find your test and live keys.
 Insert them and choose to enable the sandbox mode for testing.
-5. Plugin Configuration - You can choose the countries and gateways to work with just by inserting them on the right field to enable payments methods.
+5. Plugin Configuration - You can select which countries and gateways you will show to your customers by inserting them on the right field to enable payments methods.
+Be sure that the country chosen is already in your contract with the EBANX.
-6. Plugin Configuration - Set more advanced options such as: Save Card Data, One-click payment, enable auto-capture and maximum number of installments.
+6. Plugin Configuration - Set more advanced options such as Save Card Data, One-click payment, Enable Auto-Capture, Maximum number of Installments, etc.

 == Security section ==

-When you use our plug in, you trust us with your information and agree that we may keep it and use it for the purposes of our commercial relationship.
+When you use our plugin, you trust us with your information and agree that we may keep it and use it for the purposes of our commercial relationship.
 As we are a PCI compliant company, we will keep all your data safe, and will not use it for any other purposes.